 The Federal Government has created this loan for higher need students; therefore, the Federal Perkins Loan is awarded based on the financial need of the family.
 An undergraduate student is required to fill out the FAFSA and the Wheaton College Financial Aid Application to determine if he is eligible for the loan while a graduate student is required to complete the FAFSA.

 - When packaging aid, Wheaton College first awards $2,000 Perkins Loans to higher need first-year students (determined by subtracting the EFC from the cost-of-attendance.)
 Priority is given to students who submit a financial aid application by February 15.

 - Next, Wheaton College awards $1,000 Perkins Loans to higher need second-year students (determined by subtracting the EFC from the cost-of-attendance.)
 Priority is given to students who submit a financial aid application by April 15.

 - Additionally, Wheaton College awards $2,000 Perkins Loans to graduate students with exceptional financial need (determined by subtracting the EFC from the cost-of-attendance.)
 Priority is given to students who submit a FAFSA by April 15.

-- Wheaton College also awards $2,000 Perkins Loans to juniors and seniors who are Pell Grant eligible and their parent was denied a PLUS loan.
+- Wheaton College also awards $2,000 Perkins Loans to juniors and seniors whose parent was denied a PLUS loan.